 At the start of this blog, I mentioned six things that I experience on psychedelics, which bear repeating: they elicit mystical experiences, stimulate somatic energies, enhance physical dexterity and movement, produce heightened emotion and catharsis, generate psychological and philosophical insight, and lead to Self realization.
 These six things correspond to six yogas in Hinduism: dhyana yoga, kundalini yoga, karma yoga, bhakti yoga, jnana yoga and raja yoga associated with spirit, energy, body, heart, mind and soul.
 They also correspond to six archetypes: mystic, shaman, warrior, monk, philosopher, king.

-If we want to maintain a truly integral spirituality, we need to remember all six of these essential aspects of human spiritual flourishing, for if we forget or neglect any of them, our development will be unbalanced and wonky.
+If we want to maintain a truly integral spirituality, we need to remember all six of these essential aspects of human spiritual flourishing, for if we forget or neglect any of them, our development will be unbalanced.
 So what’s the best way to remember them?
 How about a mantra?
 Even better, how about a mantra rooted in specific energetic points in the body?

 If you think about how Christians cross themselves (when they run onto a football pitch for example), from forehead to heart and shoulder to shoulder, you will see that this is in fact a mantra rooted in the body: “In the name of the Father and of the Son and of the Holy Spirit”.
 However, compared to the Indian chakra system, this body-mantra is clearly very top-heavy.
 What about the lower chakras?